GrischaE1/Workspace-ONE-Autorecovery/README.md

      - **LoggingPath:** Path where logs and database files will be stored.
      - **Thresholds:** Numeric values or parameters to trigger alerts or remediation.
   3. Save the file.

+### Upload to UEM

+- **Instructions:**
+  1. Save all files in a folder - store the application folder also in the same space
+  2. run the upload_to_ws1.ps1 - for example like this
+    - Upload_to_ws1.ps1  -APIEndpoint "as1831.awmdm.com" -APIUser "admin" -APIPassword "password" -APIKey "ABC123" -OGID "1298"
+    - This will create all required files and settings and uploads the data to Workspace ONE UEM
+  3. Deploy it to a test device
+  4. Deploy it to production
+  5. Lean back and let the Script do the work

 ### Installation Script: install.ps1